puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 * Allows Puppet to support ongoing management of application stacks created in GCE.

-## Usage

-### Configure gcutil
+##Setup

-In order to use these resources, you will need to [signup](https://developers.google.com/compute/docs/signup) for a Google Cloud Platform account and enable Google Compute Engine.
+In order to use this module, you will need to [signup](https://developers.google.com/compute/docs/signup) for a Google Cloud Platform account and enable Google Compute Engine.

 You will also need to designate one machine to be your Puppet Device Agent.
-This machine will be responsible for provisioning objects into Google Compute using the `gcutil` command-line utility that is now bundled as part of Cloud SDK.
+This machine will be responsible for provisioning objects into Google Compute using the `gcutil` command-line utility that is now bundled as part of the Cloud SDK.
 Follow the setup instructions for the
 [Google Cloud SDK](https://developers.google.com/cloud/sdk/) and make sure to authenticate as instructed.